siddharth-ravi/CarND-Vehicle-Detection/README.md

 The following are the issues faced during the implementation of the project:

-a.
-Correctly identifying non-cars:   The definition of non-cars is very fuzzy – it can be a mountain, trees, mud banks, the road, barricades and even trucks, buses, motorcycles.
+* Correctly identifying non-cars:   The definition of non-cars is very fuzzy – it can be a mountain, trees, mud banks, the road, barricades and even trucks, buses, motorcycles.
 It needs a massive data set and maybe a neural network to improve accuracy here.

-b.
-Shiny cars with smooth surfaces:  The black car is extremely shiny and in many sections of the road reflects the road next to the car.
+* Shiny cars with smooth surfaces:  The black car is extremely shiny and in many sections of the road reflects the road next to the car.
 This is extremely tricky to handle - when I included images of the black car with these reflections, it led to the road itself being wrongly classified.
 Reflecting surfaces are a problem.
 Also, smooth surfaces have no gradients and the classifier is better at identifying the backs of cars rather than the sides.

-c.
-Occlusion:  If a car overtakes another one, it is difficult to separate one car from the other using the heat map model.
+* Occlusion:  If a car overtakes another one, it is difficult to separate one car from the other using the heat map model.
 It is also difficult to track a car accurately across the video due to this reason.

-d.
-Shadows and lighting changes:  The model makes mistakes when there are shadows of trees on the road or the road surface is irregular.
+* Shadows and lighting changes:  The model makes mistakes when there are shadows of trees on the road or the road surface is irregular.

-e.
-Rain and snow:  Existence of rain and snow will alter the HOG features that are identified and impact the output.
+* Rain and snow:  Existence of rain and snow will alter the HOG features that are identified and impact the output.

 # Original README